|Head of Area||Mr S Wareham|

-All PE Kit can be purchased from Pope and Smiths in Chelmsford
+All PE Kit can be purchased from our official uniform stockists, Price & Buckland.

 In all matters of kit and jewellery there may be occasions when, for ethnic, religious or other reasons, the school’s requirements may not be appropriate.
 In these cases, special arrangements can be made.

 For health and safety reasons, hats, scarves or snoods cannot be worn for sporting activities.
 Thin gloves may be worn for some activities, at the teacher’s discretion.
 It is also important that tracksuit bottoms are plain, without zips, buttons or obvious drawstrings.

 When representing the school, the teacher will identify the kit requirements and on some occasions school kit may be provided.